fouzdertech/business-suite-doc/troubleshooting/debugging.md

 # Debug Mode

-Debug Mode is a powerful troubleshooting tool in CloudOnex Business Suite that helps identify and resolve issues by providing detailed error information.
+Debug Mode is a powerful troubleshooting tool in FouzderIT Business Suite that helps identify and resolve issues by providing detailed error information.
 This guide explains how to use Debug Mode effectively and safely.

 ## Enabling Debug Mode